All AeRs in the GCP user group

 A list of managed instances can be found as part of the GCP Project

-If you are an application engineer being trained to work with managed instances, read ahead.
+If you are an support engineer being trained to work with managed instances, read ahead.

 If you do not have access, create a ticket in #it-tech-ops request to be added to